UniqueNetwork/unique-sdk/.github/README.md

 <a href="https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/sdk">SDK package</a> contains npm package of SDK itself.

 ## Web
-As an alternative to the whole SDK you can use proxy http serviсe for SDK to implement server logic - <a href="https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/web">web service</a>.
+As an alternative to the whole SDK you can use proxy http serviсe for SDK to implement server logic - <a href="https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/web">HTTP API Service</a>.
+HTTP API Service is created to connect to blockcahin using simple HTTP requests.
+In general HTTP API Service provides folowing fuctions:

+ 1. <a href="https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/web#build-unsigned-extrinsic">Building an unsigned extrinsic</a>
+ 2. <a href="https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/web#sign-an-extrinsic">Extrinsic signing and verification using service</a> (These functions could also be implemented on client)
+ 3. <a href="https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/web#Submit-extrinsic">Submitting an extrinsic</a>

-Web service is created to make a request (extrinsic) with certain parameter to make changes to the blockchain.
-It also allows to upload images using IPFS.
+HTTP API Service also allows to upload images using IPFS.
-Use <a href="https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/web#readme">web service documentation</a> to learn its methods.
+Use <a href="https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/web#readme">HTTP API Service documentation</a> to learn its methods.
-Web  package can be used with existing public nodes or with your own private nodes.
+HTTP API Service can be used with existing public nodes or with your own private nodes.

 ## Recipes
 <a href="https://github.com/UniqueNetwork/unique-sdk/tree/master/recipes">Here</a> you can find some useful hints or life hacks that will ease using of SDK.